 UKWIR was set up by the UK water industry in 1993 to provide a framework for the procurement of a common research programme for UK water operators on 'one voice' issues.
-UKWIR's members comprise 21 water and sewerage undertakers in England and Wales, Scotland and Northern Ireland.
+UKWIR's members comprise 21 water and sewerage undertakers in England, Wales, Scotland and Northern Ireland.

 Over the last 20 years, UKWIR subscribers have contributed some £50m with a further £30m of research coming from UKWIR collaborators, resulting in over 750 reports delivered to members.